When I created this Singing 4 the Cubs campaign, I knew it would take a lot of planning.

 Next stop: Daytona

 P.S.
-On September 19, 2014 the Chicago Cubs announced that they are moving their A – Short Season affiliate from Boise to Eugene, Oregon, signing a new player development contract with the Eugene Emeralds.
+On September 19, 2014 the Chicago Cubs announced that they were moving their A – Short Season affiliate from Boise to Eugene, Oregon, signing a new player development contract with the Eugene Emeralds.
 Boise will now be an A-Short Season affiliate in the Colorado Rockies organization.